Customer Data Platform: What Is It and How to Choose the Best CDP?

 Going wide and shallow, on the other hand, is likely to introduce multiple organizational and technological challenges that might be hard to overcome within time and budget constraints.

 It is worth noting that depending on the business needs, CDP buyers will need to work with several internal teams and align on priorities, requirements and long-term goals.
 Depending on the use case, various functions will be involved in evaluating and implementing a CDP.
 Generally, IT will always be present to support every use case.
-For example, improving outbound campaigns will require significant engagement from the MarTech team but little involvement from sales or management.
+For example, improving outbound marketing campaigns will require significant engagement from the MarTech team but little involvement from sales or management.

 Customer Data Platforms: Benefits and Key Considerations

-Effective Customer Data Platform implementation can become a game changer, enabling your organization assemble data from various soures, create unified customer view and deliver truly personalized experiences to your customers regardless of their preferred channel.
+Effective Customer Data Platform implementation can become a game changer, enabling your organization assemble data from various sources, create unified customer profile view and deliver truly personalized experiences to your customers regardless of their preferred channel.
 So, if you are considering exploring one or more CDP use cases, keep in mind that:

 • CDPs can deliver value to multiple teams